tech4me/llm-api-perf-bench/README.md

 - Enable custom data analysis
 - Provide a comprehensive data dump

-This feature allows users to save critical measurement results for further analysis and share them with others to build a case before committing to a particular API vendor.
+This feature allows users to save critical measurement results for further analysis and share them with others, potentially fulfilling the **advanced requirement for file handling and processing**.

 # User Guide